YuPatty/SSEMG_KD/README.md

 # SSEMG-Net

-Official implementation of **SSEMG-Net: A Spectrogram-Based Mamba Network for Surface Electromyography Denoising**.
+Official implementation of **SSEMG-Net: A Spectrogram-Based Mamba Network for Surface Electromyography Denoising**, together with a cross-architecture knowledge distillation (KD) pipeline that compresses SSEMG-Net into a lightweight, CPU-deployable student model.

-SSEMG-Net removes ECG artifacts from surface electromyography signals using:
+SSEMG-Net (Teacher) removes ECG artifacts from surface electromyography signals using:

 - compressed magnitude and wrapped-phase spectrograms
 - time-frequency bidirectional Mamba blocks